ELMA365 Store solutions > SAML integration / SAML integration with AZURE

-SAML integration with AZURE
+SAML integration with Microsoft Azure

 Primary configuration of the SAML application in Azure